tombh/streaming/JOURNAL.md

 ## 2025
 📅 **February 15th**
 Morning: Responded to some Github comments on `cargo-gpu` and `stc`.
 Going to get on with scrollback support in Tattoy.
+Evening:
+  * Finally finished basic scrollback!
+Just need to write some tests before commmiting.
+Then make a new Tattoy that shows a nice little scrollbar on the right.
+  * Vacillated a bit on how to support shared state in the Tattoys loader thread.
+Eventually just bit the bullet and added the async-traits crate, and it just worked 💪 Which meant that I could change all the read/write locks in the shared state to async.
+Also I discovered `tokio::sync::watch` which could well be better than the current `Arc<SharedState<...tokio::sync::RwLock>>`, but let's optimise prematurely.

 📅 **February 14th**
 * Made some off-stream progress yesterday, have the basics of scolling working 🎉 So main thing is to tidy that up and work on a default Tattoy that shows a scrollbar.
 Then maybe work on a minimap Tattoy??